Diana Ross Says She Felt Violated By A New Orleans TSA Agent

 Diana Ross stated that she is usually treated like royalty in New Orleans, but the manner in which she was handled at the airport left her in tears, says Nola.

-TSA has issued a statement saying that they are committed to treating all travelers with “respect and courtesy,” and they are aware of Ms. Ross’ complaints about how she was treated at the Louis Armstrong New Orleans airport.
+The TSA has issued a statement saying that they are committed to treating all travelers with “respect and courtesy,” and they are aware of Ms. Ross’ complaints about how she was treated at the Louis Armstrong New Orleans airport.

 They added that in an initial review of the CCTV, the agent seems to be following proper protocol, but the TSA will continue to review the matter, and they encourage the singer to contact them so that her concerns can be addressed directly.